CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/APP.5.2 Microsoft Exchange and Outlook.md

 #### APP.5.2.A7 Migrating from Microsoft Exchange systems

 All migration steps SHOULD be thoroughly planned and documented.
 The Microsoft Windows system administrators SHOULD be involved in the planning.
-When planning your migration, you should consider mailboxes, objects, security policies, Active Directory concepts, e-mail systems, and functional differences in Microsoft Exchange and Outlook in the various versions.
+When planning your migration, you should consider mailboxes, objects, security policies, Active Directory concepts, e-mail systems, and functional differences in Microsoft Exchange and Outlook versions.
 The new system SHOULD BE tested on a separate test network before it is installed to counteract software errors and compatibility issues.

 #### APP.5.2.A8 Secure operation of Microsoft Exchange